 She could also deliver sentimental ballads like "I'll Be with You in Apple Blossom Time" with a sincerity that caused hardened GIs far from home to weep.

 From the late 1930s through the 1940s, the Andrews Sisters produced one hit record after another, beginning with "Bei Mir Bist Du Schoen" in 1937 and continuing with "Beat Me Daddy, Eight to the Bar," ''Rum and Coca-Cola" and more.
-They recorded more than 400 songs and sold over 80 million records.
+They recorded more than 400 songs and sold over 80 million records, several of them going gold.

 Other sisters, notably the Boswells, had become famous as singing acts, but mostly they huddled before a microphone in close harmony.
 The Andrews Sisters — LaVerne, Maxene and Patty — added a new dimension.
 During breaks in their singing, they cavorted about the stage in rhythm to the music.